Samuel Mulledy: Education

 At a young age, Samuel became a teacher with his brother at the Romney Academy.
 He then began his studies at Georgetown College in 1829, paying his own way like his brother.
 He paid some of his tuition in kind, in the form of two horses.
 At Georgetown, he became a co-founder and the first vice president of the Philodemic Society, which held its first meeting on September 25, 1830, and he signed its constitution.
 At the commencement of 1831, he received the class medal for rhetoric and mathematics, and an honorable mention in French; he also delivered an address in French.
 His brother was president of the college throughout Samuel's studies.
 Completing his secular education, Samuel sought admission to the Society of Jesus.
 His application was approved and, on August 29, 1831, he entered the Jesuit novitiate in White Marsh Manor in Maryland, where he completed his probationary period and took his simple vows.

 He was then sent to the novitiate at Sant'Andrea al Quirinale in Rome, being chaperoned across the Atlantic Ocean by William McSherry.
 Mulledy was sent to Rome for his higher studies because of his academic talent, so that he would be well educated and return to the United States to teach.
 In total, he studied in Rome for seven years, including at the Roman College, where he garnered a reputation as a distinguished student, and was selected to give a public defense of theology.
 Mulledy was then ordained a priest in Rome in 1840, and made his "grade" in the Society of Jesus.

 Academic career

-Mulledy then returned from Europe and was appointed on November 1, 1841, as rector and master of novices at the St. Stanislaus Jesuit novitiate, located in Frederick, Maryland.
+Mulledy then returned from Europe and on November 1, 1841, he was appointed the master of novices of the Jesuits' Maryland Province.
+He succeeded Francis Dzierozynski, and on January 15, 1844, he was succeeded by Dzierozynski.
 In 1844, he was made minister of Georgetown College.